 “I run the New Life With Jesus Christ Church and you’re looking at what was the chapel,” he said pointing the remains of his home.
 “I can think of a lot of reasons why someone might set fire to my home, like I’m a preacher and I think whoever did this doesn’t like God.”

-Page 2 of 2 - The American Red Cross will be providing Brown and his wife with food, clothing and a hotel room for the next few days, spokeswoman Christine Maiese.
+The American Red Cross will be providing Brown and his wife with food, clothing and a hotel room for the next few days, spokeswoman Christine Maiese.

 Brown said he has no idea what he and his wife will do after that.